Rhood92/gambling-website-access-against-policy/README.md

 | where ActionType in ("FileDeleted", "FileModified")
 | project Timestamp, DeviceName, InitiatingProcessAccountName, ActionType, FolderPath

-//Option #2: Doesn't pinpoint the "deleted browsing history" in Firefox, but it does show that showing was deleted within the browser!!
+//Option #2: Doesn't pinpoint the "deleted browsing history" in Firefox, but it does show that data was deleted within the browser!!
 DeviceFileEvents
 | where DeviceName == "rich-mde-test"
 | where FolderPath contains "firefox"